 Between Evergreen and Greenville

-Interstate 65 ferries drivers from the shores of the Gulf of Mexico in Mobile, Alabama north to the shores of Lake Michigan in Gary, Indiana.
-The roughly 40 mile stretch between Evergreen, in Conecuh County, and Greenville, in Butler County, is the setting for a legend.
+The roughly 40 mile stretch of I-65 between Evergreen, in Conecuh County, and Greenville, in Butler County, is the setting for a legend.
 Like much of the state of Alabama, this area was initially part of the huge nation of the Muscogee or Creek people.
-After Alabama’s creation in 1819, these native lands were flooded by land hungry pioneers and tensions rose as the natives watched the theft and degradation of their homeland.
-Skirmishes between the two groups brought war and orders of removal from Washington.
+After Alabama’s creation in 1819, these native lands were flooded by land-hungry white pioneers and tensions rose as the natives watched the theft and degradation of their homeland.
+Skirmishes between the two groups brought violence and orders of removal from Washington.
 Thousands of Muscogees were forcibly removed from their rich and fertile homeland and resettled in the dry and barren Oklahoma territory.

-The Muscogee left behind villages, farmland, their hunting grounds, trails and the bones of their ancestors.
+The Muscogee left behind villages, farmland, hunting grounds, trails, and the bones of their ancestors.
 According to legend, I-65 cuts a swath through part of this sacred Muscogee territory and, as a result, this section of interstate is cursed.
-One statistic on this stretch of road that has been passed around states that “between 1984 and 1990, there were 519 accidents, 208 injuries, and 23 deaths on this 40 mile stretch of highway, though the road is straight, even and well maintained.”
-Not being an expert on highway statistics, I don’t know how this compares to comparable stretches of road.
-It sounds high, but then again, out of context, I’m not sure how to interpret it.
+One commonly quoted statistic on this stretch of road states that “between 1984 and 1990, there were 519 accidents, 208 injuries, and 23 deaths on this 40 mile stretch of highway, though the road is straight, even, and well maintained.”

-Back to the legend, many of these accidents are supposedly caused by a something, possibly a human figure, darting across the road.
+Many of these accidents are supposedly caused by something, possibly a human figure, darting across the road.
+A 2002 Birmingham News article says that Native American spirits are seen in this area, “some as tall as 50 feet, towering over the pine trees in the interstate median.”
 Other reports involve bright lights temporarily blinding drivers.
-Then again, none of the information on this legend provides specific reports.
-Perhaps it may just be another old Indian curse legend.
+Then again, this may just be another old Indian curse legend.